pcosmos.ca

 atovar(string)

 This function creates a node of "variable" type whose name is the string received as parameter.
 The string must begin by "_" or by a letter.
-The returned value is a reference to the new node.
+The returned value is a pointer to the new node.

 > a = atovar("newname")